nan-tech/DLib/README.md

 # DLib
-Library for interacting with the displacement database
+Library for interacting with nan-tech's displacement database